Support

 Source: Kupi.com AI

-Safety in the city is at a very high level, so walking through the night districts is quite comfortable.
+Safety in the city is at a very high level, making walks through the night districts quite comfortable.
 Keep in mind that public transport stops running around midnight and resumes at five in the morning.
 During this time, taxis become the primary mode of transport, which can be easily hailed on the street or called via mobile apps.
 The average bill in bars can vary greatly, and many clubs have a smart casual dress code.

 Parks & Museums